Boruto: Naruto the Movie: Audio

-Yasuharu Takanashi composed the music for Boruto: Naruto the Movie.
+Yasuharu Takanashi and his musical unit, Yaiba, composed the music for Boruto: Naruto the Movie.
 The soundtrack was released in Japan on August 5, 2015.
 Kishimoto wanted the band Kana-Boon to play the main theme song, having been impressed with their work on "Silhouette" which was originally used as an opening theme for the anime of Naruto: Shippuden.
 Titled "Diver" (ダイバー), Kishimoto called it "an amazing song that many people can feel for.
 When this song plays during the ending, even I'd be definitely crying."
 A fan of the Naruto series, vocalist and guitarist Maguro Taniguchi, wrote the song and was pleased to be working for the Naruto franchise once again.
 The theme serves as a reference to Boruto; one of the band's singers stated that it reflects how the character constantly changes from the beginning to the end of the story.
 Another aspect of the theme song was the relationship between a father and his son and the difficulties in expressing their bond.
 The CD single of this theme was released on August 4, 2015.